 Golfing in Aruba is an experience that merges relaxed sporting enjoyment with a celebration of the island's wildlife.
 A world-class golf course, the 18-hole, par 71 Tierra del Sol, is situated on the northwest tip of the island.
-It was brilliantly designed by Robert Trent Jones II to take full advantage of its natural surroundings.
+It was brilliantly designed by the renowned golf architect Robert Trent Jones II to take full advantage of its natural surroundings.
 Golfers take a swing watched by wild green parakeets perched on organ-pipe cactus, and lizards basking on the rocks.
-The fourth hole is alongside a saltwater salina inhabited by a variety of exotic bird species, while burros graze beside the fifth hole.
+The fourth hole is alongside a saltwater pond inhabited by a variety of exotic bird species, while burros graze beside the fifth hole.
 Aruba's endangered burrowing owls perch on coral caves near the sixth.
-Those hoping to polish up their game can enjoy the course's popular 'No-embarrassment Clinic', run over a half a day.
-Pro-golfers who like a challenge will find the course offers various wind conditions that make club selection an important factor.
-The terrain is dry, arid and flat, typical of a desert links.
-The Bermuda Grass fairways are kept in excellent condition and are fairly wide.
-Hazards include bunkers full of soft white Aruba sand; cacti; coral rock formations; and water hazards called 'salinas' on holes 13, 14 and 15.
-The greens are planted with Bermuda Tif Dwarf grass, are fast and have no hidden breaks.
-Most putts are affected by the wind.